BEST METRONOME FOR DRUMMERS LIVE & PRACTICE

 My top recommendation for affordability AND functionality is the:

 The Korg MA-1 is my top choice metronome for practicing.
-Whilst this metronome can be used for live purposes I have featured other metronomes in this list below which cover the practice ground better.
+Whilst this metronome can be used for live purposes I have featured other metronomes in this list below which covers the practice ground better.
 The Korg’s MA-1 metronome has many great features:

 All the subdivision and rhythm variation features you need.